Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 So that's good.

-Um half people uh think uh that men are being expected to do too much to promote equality, and uh less than two in five identify themselves as feminists.
+Half people think that men are being expected to do too much to promote equality.

-Uh and so you've got a large number of people who are just not into this, actually, and would like to live in a more normal way.
+And so you've got a large number of people who are just not into this, actually, and would like to live in a more normal way.

-Anyway, so she's complaining about the pushback here, and obviously uh she's complaining that oh, a lot of women are signing on to the male gays.
+And obviously, she's complaining that a lot of women are signing on to the male gays.

 It's like, well, why would that be?

-Why would it be that women are actually you know what?
+Why would it be that women are actually, you know what?

-I like it when I'm the focus of a man's attention, and when he gives me money.
+I like it when I'm the focus of a man's attention and when he gives me money.

-Why why why would why would they want a traditional lifestyle?
+Why would they want a traditional lifestyle?

 What is it about that that works for them?